ropensci/tesseract/README.md

 sudo apt-get install -y libtesseract-dev libleptonica-dev tesseract-ocr-eng
 ```

-On __Ubuntu Xenial__ and __Ubuntu Bionic__ you can use this PPA to get the latest version of Tesseract:
+On __Ubuntu__ you can optionally use [this PPA](https://launchpad.net/~alex-p/+archive/ubuntu/tesseract-ocr-devel) to get the latest version of Tesseract:

 ```
-sudo add-apt-repository ppa:cran/tesseract
+sudo add-apt-repository ppa:alex-p/tesseract-ocr-devel
 sudo apt-get install -y libtesseract-dev tesseract-ocr-eng
 ```